j2store/userguide/new_currency.md

 * Decimal Separator

-    By default, a period or dot(.), serves the purpose of a decimal separator accross the globe.
+    By default, a period or dot(.), serves the purpose of a decimal separator across the globe.
 Some countries may also use comma(,) as separator.
-In any of the case, based on the separator only, the price entered in product page will be processed for checkout and payment procedure.
+In any of the case, based on the separator only, the price entered in product page will be processed for checkout and payment procedures.

+* Thousands Separator

+    A comma is the thousands separator worldwide.
+This separator is also referred for payment process.

+* Value

+    This option is used to set the default currency.
+If the value is set be 1.00000 for a particular currency, it will serve as the default currency.